Ergative case

 In grammar, the ergative case (abbreviated erg) is the grammatical case that identifies a nominal phrase as the agent of a transitive verb in ergative–absolutive languages.

+Ergative–absolutive alignment contrasts with nominative–accusative alignment in which subjects of transitive and intransitive sentences behave similarly, and differently from objects of transitive sentences.
+For example, a sentence like "I help him" has "him" as the object and "he sleeps" has "he" as the subject.
+But in languages that have ergative-absolutive alignment, the ergative case is used as the subject only in a transitive sentence, otherwise the absolutive case is used.
+An analogue in English would be saying "I help him" and "him sleeps."

 Characteristics

 In such languages, the ergative case is typically marked (most salient), while the absolutive case is unmarked.
 Recent work in case theory has vigorously supported the idea that the ergative case identifies the agent (the intentful performer of an action) of a verb.

 In Kalaallisut (Greenlandic) for example, the ergative case is used to mark subjects of transitive verbs and possessors of nouns.
 This syncretism with the genitive is commonly referred to as the relative case.